 There is no hard work needed here.
 You simply place the container of dog food inside of the bin.

 By orchestrating a project with old furniture or buying a few inexpensive items, you can make quite the nifty container.
-You can make something as simple as an old tin into something as extravagant as a whole feeding station.
+You can learn how to make dog food storage with an item as simple as an old tin and turn it into something as extravagant as a whole feeding station.
 In the end, it will depend on your skillset and the amount of work you’re willing to put in.
 You don’t have to stop here either.
 This could spark your own creation that you can take pride in producing.
 Say goodbye to shoving dog food bags into random places.
 Make your own brand of unique home stylings for your dog.

 - 1. The Owner Builder Network Dog Food Station with Storage